 In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

-Yahushua continues to ask this question of us today: “Whom do you say that I am?”
+Yahushua [the Hebrew name for Jesus] continues to ask: “Whom do you say that I am?”

-Many today would answer this question with, “He is an honourable man; He’s a prophet, a good teacher — but He is not God.”
+Some may answer this question with, “He is an honourable man; He’s a prophet, a good teacher, and nothing more.”

-But this answer contradicts Scripture, as we shall see below.
+But this answer contradicts the written Scriptures, as we shall see below.

 What Did Yahushua Say?